osteele/Arduino_SerialRecord/README.md

 ```

 I found while teaching an introductory course physical on computing that novice
-programmers often garbled the order of values and commas when they added,
+programmers often garble the order of values, commas and the newline when they
-removed, or rearranged value, and that debugging the resulting errors did not
+add, remove, or rearrange values.
+Debugging the resulting errors did not
 contribute to the learning objectives for this particular course.
-(The problem
-is even worse when they work from example code that optimizes for line count,
-such that the last two lines are combined to `Serial.print(value3);`.)

 ## Alternatives